AndreyGates/HousePrices/README.md

 ## Description

-The project is based on predicting whether a given banknote is authentic given a number of measures taken from a photograph.
+The project is based on predicting a house's price according to the Ames Housing Dataset using advanced regression techniques.

 Moreover, the repository includes testing automation which enables the program to be tested manually by users or automatically via GitHub Actions.